 Difficulties may include:

-- reduced ability to detect movement
+- being less able to detect movement

 - changes to the visual field (how much you can see around the edge of your vision, while looking straight ahead)